 I’m not surprised that $61 is just about what I spent that day at that very same sale.
 I received a check two weeks later.
 Unsold items can be donated by the host, but I picked up mine to take to another sale or donate for the tax deduction.
 That means I dragged home 150 outfits, which was no easy haul back out to the car.
 They are still worth another roughly $75 back on my taxes when properly documented.

 So was it worth it?
-About one-third of taxpayers itemize deductions, who can claim charitable donations on Schedule A. If I had bagged and dropped off those same 250 items at my local Goodwill, I would have been able to assign a thrift value to them of the same $2, and taken the deduction on my taxes next April.
+About one-third of taxpayers itemize deductions, who can claim charitable donations on Schedule A (use this form to document charitable donations value).
+If I had bagged and dropped off those same 250 items at my local Goodwill, I would have been able to assign a thrift value to them of the same $2, and taken the deduction on my taxes next April.
 My donation would have reduced my taxable income by the value donated ($500), and reduce my tax bill by roughly $125.
 (Note: Taxes can be confounding.
 Please talk with a tax adviser for specifics.)
 Hmmm, that is suspiciously close to my net earnings on this sale, but without the time that I spent preparing, dropping off and collecting my unsold items, and volunteering at the event.
 Click here for one guide to donation values.

 These linked references get re-posted often, so if the links are broken, please email me so I can fix them!